SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 The parser generates a simple AST, later tools annotate the AST with semantic information from a context if required.
 An example of this kind of treatment is the compiler, which requires such contextual information to produce the correct final code.

-For the matter of this book, we will not consider nor use semantic analysis, and we will stick with normal `ASTVariableNode` objects.
+For the matter of this book, we will not consider nor use semantic analysis, and we will stick with normal `OCVariableNode` objects.
 Later in the book we may do an optimization phase to get a richer tree that will simplify our interpretation.